 Samsung encrypts your sensitive data but doesn’t reveal which encryption system it uses.
 So, you can’t be assured about the safety of your confidential information, and you also don’t know whether Samsung stores your details or not.

 That again raises serious questions because most of the password managers never store your data on their servers.

-Samsung Pass is already pre-installed on all the latest Samsung smartphones and tablets for free.
+Samsung Pass is already preinstalled on the latest Samsung devices for free.

 The short answer is ‘kinda’ if you’re a Samsung Android device user already.
 It’s definitely better than nothing.